abinoam/morula/README.md

 Clone and place morula on **/usr/loca/bin**.
 Then make it executable like: **chmod +x /usr/local/bin/morula**.

 ## Usage
-First we need to create a database along with a table, which usually is named after user's twitter username.
+First we need to *install* a database along with a table, which usually is named after user's twitter username.
 Example:

 	greyjewel:~ atma$ morula -s dens install
 	database file: /Users/atma/.morula.db
 	userid: dens
 	Table 'dens' has been created on database: /Users/atma/.morula.db

-You can choose a different database location, username and table name.
+You can choose a different database location, a different username and/or table name.
 Example:

 	greyjewel:~ atma$ morula -d /tmp/testdb -t table1 install database file: /tmp/testdb